-While quantitative metrics seek numeric responses arising from an analysis of performance data, qualitative metrics invite narrative or textual responses based on observation or judgment (Fiksel, 1993).20 Although there are more quantitative metrics in the WEF framework than qualitative metrics, only 43% of the companies on average disclosed information in response to quantitative metrics.
-In contrast, we see that on average 62% of companies disclosed information in response to qualitative metrics (see Figure 10).
+While quantitative metrics seek numeric responses arising from an analysis of performance data, qualitative metrics invite narrative or textual responses based on observation or judgment (Fiksel, 1993).
+Although there are more quantitative metrics in the WEF framework represent two third of the metrics, only 43% of the companies on average disclosed information in response to quantitative metrics.
+In contrast, we see that on average 62% of companies disclosed information in response to qualitative metrics (Figure 9).
 This may also explain some of the discrepancy in reporting as it is easier for an organization to discuss efforts it is undertaking to make progress than it is to measure that progress and be held accountable for demonstrable quantitative improvements.